jverzani/SymPyCore.jl/docs/src/Tutorial/basic_operations.md

 !!! tip "Julia differences"

-	While passing in a map of function values is supported, creating an arbitray function is not.
+	While passing in a map of function values is supported, creating an arbitrary function is not.
 In `Symbolics` one can `@register` a function, this could be added.

 ```@repl Julia
 nothing